 With roots as a Depression-era sawmill, Roseburg Forest

-particleboard, and vinyl laminates), engineered wood products
+panels (melamine, particleboard, and vinyl laminates), engineered

-home centers, and wholesale distributors.
+through dealers, home centers, and wholesale distributors.
 Roseburg

-manages around 625,000 acres of timberland in
+manages more than 640,000 acres of timberland in California

 Sales and Marketing

 Roseburg sells its wood products nationwide through a variety of